Pshy0/pshy_merge/README.md

  - `eventModuleEnabled(module_name)`: Called when a module have been enabled (requires `pshy.moduleswitch`).
  - `eventModuleDisabled(module_name)`: Called when a module have been disabled (requires `pshy.moduleswitch`).
  - `eventSoulmateChanged(player_name, new_soulmate_name)`: Called when the player's spouse changed (requires `pshy.bases.events.soulmatechanged`).
+ - `eventNinthLoop(time_elapsed, time_remaining)`: Loop event ran after some time is elapsed since map change to split computation time.
+Doesnt run if map is about to change.

 The module `pshy.alternatives.mt` replaces most features that are module-team-only, so you can run Lua Event scripts.
 You may need to run `!setplayerdata` after loading the script to set your save data, keep that field empty the first time you load it.